Introduction

 Specimens that require urgent reporting should be delivered immediately by hand to the cytology laboratory.
 The request should be indicated in the CPOE request.

-If there is an additional test (e.g.: immunocytochemistry, molecular, FISH) to be done after a case has been reported, a new CPOE request has to be submitted.
-The respective CPOE label has to be sent to the laboratory.
+If additional tests (e.g.: immunocytochemistry, molecular, FISH) are to be done after a case has been reported, a new CPOE request has to be submitted.
+The CPOE label for the new request has to be sent to the laboratory (via porter or pneumatic tube).
 The request must include:

 Failure to provide ALL the above information will delay turnaround time for the Cytology report.